-On 4 & 5 May 2017, Andrew Gourlay and the OSCYL will perform "Vincentiana", Rautavaara's spectacular sixth symphony, inspired by the paintings of Vincent Van Gogh.
-These will be the first performances since the world premiere of 1992.
+On 4 & 5 May 2017, Andrew Gourlay and the OSCYL gave the European premiere performances of "Vincentiana", Rautavaara's spectacular sixth symphony, inspired by the paintings of Vincent Van Gogh.
+These were the first performances since the world premiere of 1992.

 In 1996 the symphony was recorded by the Helsinki Philharmonic Orchestra.
 During the recording process, the Yamaha DX7 synthesiser (featured prominently throughout the symphony) suffered a serious crash, which damaged some of the audio patches beyond repair.
 Recent transfer from the outdated DX7 to modern computer software has perpetuated the problem, rendering the symphony unplayable.